-- Sizing optimization which modifies the properties of elements (geometrical properties or material properties). - Shape optimization which modifies the node coordinates of a model.

-Bead design which modifies the coordinates of a shell model to achieve certain stiffness targets by bead generation.
+- Sizing optimization which modifies the properties of elements (geometrical properties or material properties). - Shape optimization which modifies the node coordinates of a model by a parametric approach. - Bead design which modifies the coordinates of a shell model to achieve certain stiffness targets by bead generation. - Free-form optimization which modifies the node coordinates of a model by a non-parametric approach.